 After the recommended testing time frame has passed, you’ll return to your doctor’s office to have the Holter monitor removed.
 Your doctor will read your activity journal and analyze the results of the monitor.
 Depending on the results of the test, you may need to undergo further testing before a diagnosis is made.

 The Holter monitor may reveal that your medicine isn’t working or your dosage needs to be altered if you’re already taking medication for an abnormal heart rhythm.
+It’s especially useful in detecting abnormal heart rhythms that are painless and unknown to you.

 Wearing a Holter monitor is painless and one of the best ways to identify potential heart problems or other issues.